techslateramu/ado-infra-aci-with-remote-modules/README.md

 - This project contains few terraform resources ( for ex: resource group and container instance )
 - There is ADO pipeline written ( use Azure DevOps to run Pipeline)
-- Make sure to follow pre-requisites to create stroage account
+- Make sure to follow pre-requisites to create stroage account and service principal
+- This would use remote modules.

 # Pre-requisites
+ - Create Service Prinicipal
+ - Add all the details to 'common' group varialbe in ADO
+ - Give contributor access to Service Principal
- - Make sure to create a storage account, since we store terraform statefile into storage account.
+ - Create a storage account, since we store terraform statefile into storage account.
- - Whatever the storage account details, please store them into these as group variables.
+ - Storage account details, store them into 'COMMON' group variable.
- - Create a group variable called 'common' and have all the below varialbes stored there

   ![Common](./img/common.png)